Azure/aca-dotnet-workshop/docs/aca/06-aca-dapr-bindingsapi/index.md

 Let's start by updating our Backend Background Processor project and define the input and output bindings configuration files and event handlers.

-To proceed with this workshop we need to provision the Azure Storage Account to start responding to messages published to a queue and then later use the same storage account to store blob files as an external event.
+To proceed with this workshop, we need to provision the Azure Storage Account to start responding to messages published to a queue and then later use the same storage account to store blob files as an external event.
 Run the PowerShell script below to create Azure Storage Account and get the master key.

 !!! tip